MarinaMasset/projet-ryokushaka/README.md

 	- a photo from the album it was taken from
 	- the title of the album and the year it came out

-Technology used: html and CSS.
+Technology used: HTML and CSS.